 When you need to measure open channel flow, a flume is the best option all around.
-Learn about the different types of flumes, what goes into their application, and what you need to know about selecting flumes for flow management.
+Learn about the different types of flumes, what goes into their application, and what you need to know about selecting flumes for flow rate measurement and management.

 Selecting Flumes for Flow Management